Every Homeschool

 DelawareNo ESANo state program

-GeorgiaPromise Scholarship$6,500YES (zone-limited)Must withdraw from low-performing public
+GeorgiaPromise ScholarshipUp to $6,500YES (zone-limited)Must withdraw from low-performing public

 HawaiiNo ESANo state program

-IdahoParental Choice Tax CreditUp to $5,000 ($7,500 special needs)YESEmpowering Parents grant closed to new applications
+IdahoParental Choice Tax CreditUp to $5,000 ($7,500 special needs)YESTax credit, not an account

 IllinoisNo ESAInvest in Kids expired 2023